n8willis/opentype-shaping-documents/opentype-shaping-arabic.md

-Arabic is a joining script that uses inter-word spaces, so each codepoint in a text run may be substituted with one of several contextual forms corresponding to its position in a word.
+Arabic is a joining script that uses inter-word spaces, so each codepoint in a text run may be substituted with one of several contextual forms corresponding to what, if any, characters appear before and after the codepoint.
 Most, but not all, letter sequences join; shaping engines must track which positions trigger joining behavior for each letter.

 Arabic is written (and, therefore, rendered) from right to left.
 Shaping engines must track the directionality of the text run